Chasing shadows with Gottesman-Kitaev-Preskill codes: Discussion and outlook

 The probabilistic state decomposition derived from heterodyne measurements and displacement twirling relative to a GKP code also warrants further investigation.
 This protocol can be understood as a ``black-box'' scheme that produces relevant Gaussian samples from an arbitrary state in the input such that logical expectation values are aligned.
 Since Gaussian states are computationally easy to tract through Gaussian evolutions, this tool may find application in the simulation of realistically producible states with a priori unknown decomposition into Gaussian states as they are evolved under Gaussian evolutions which is relevant in the design of large scale experiments with the GKP code \cite{Bourassa_2021}.
 It would be interesting to investigate \textit{lower bounds} for this kind of decomposition: how many Gaussian states need to be mixed in order to emulate the logic of an encoded (GKP) state?
 This question, here motivated by our protocol and the proposed applications to simulation, motivate the general exploration of effective logical properties of easily accessible physical states which need not be restricted to the representation of encoded quantum states.
 It would further be interesting to understand what kind of logical dynamics can be effectively generated -- in expectation -- via Gaussian quantum channels.

 Finally, we view the extension of the logical GKP shadow to a full-fledged CV shadow discussed in sec.~\ref{sec:chasing_shadows} as the most interesting contribution presented here.
+Here we proposed a random Wigner tomography scheme, where the statistical tools used in in shadow tomography~\cite{Toolbox} translate into a genuine continuous variable setting.
+We showed how logical expectation values of observables relative to a random GKP code can be used to reconstruct the full CV expectation value of said observable.
+In this part the application of tools from the theory of random lattices were the key element.
+It is interesting that random coding techniques are useful for (continuous variable) shadow tomography, which is an observation similarly made in ref.~\cite{conrad2025continuousvariabledesignsdesignbasedshadow}.

+A natural question is whether the techniques investigated here also apply to other quantum error correcting codes.
+At its core, the relevant ingredients to our base protocol are 1. a physical POVM that is complete on the code subspace, 2. a unitary realization of the logical Clifford group, 3. a measure over the set of representatives of the logical Clifford group.
+In the presented construction we used a measure that limits to a uniform distribution over \textit{all} representatives by including displacements over the full (infinite) stabilizer group.
+This choice ensured that the twirled POVM indeed results into a logical deoplarizing channel without logical coherent terms.
+While this aligns with the construction presented in ref.~\cite{Huang_2020}, this choice is not strictly necessary: any reduced set of Clifford representatives is expected to yield an invertible twirled POVM.

-It is interesting that random coding techniques are useful for (continuous variable) shadow tomography and, as discussed in sec.~\ref{sec:chasing_shadows}, the presented toolbox also stimulates further research towards the construction of CV state designs, of which we present a GKP incarnation in ref.~\cite{CV_GKP_design}.
-It would be interesting to investigate the extend to which the presented ideas are applicable to discrete variable systems, e.g., whether logical shadow tomography relative to random qubit-QECCs also allows to estimate properties of the full physical system.
-Similarly, it would be interesting to investigate the extractable information from elements of random stabilizer or subsystem codes on a multi-qubit quantum system through the lens of shadow tomography, where we speculate that techniques similar to those presented here may be applicable.
+We hence expect our protocol to also apply to other bosonic codes such as the cat-~\cite{Legthas} or binomial codes~\cite{Michael}.
+We however do not expect the extrapolation to a physical shadow tomography protocol based on random codes to generalize as easily to other bosonic codes.
+For this protocol, our construction relies in particular on the mean value formula for symplectic lattices.
+It is conceivable that a similar effect can be obtained using quantum spherical codes~\cite{Jain_2024} by leveraging their intrinsic relation to spherical designs, which would be an interesting item of future research.
+Another route would be to further investigate the extent to which the presented ideas are applicable to discrete variable systems, e.g., whether logical shadow tomography relative to random qubit-QECCs also allows to estimate properties of the full physical system.
+Here, it would be interesting to investigate the extractable information from elements of random stabilizer or subsystem codes on a multi-qubit quantum system through the lens of shadow tomography, where we speculate that techniques similar to those presented here may be applicable.
 The toolbox developed here allows for a wide range of generalizations and possible applications, for which we hope this work stimulates curiosity.